Pragith/pragith/pragith-net/app/content/blog/2022/2022-01-20-data-contracts-api.md

 Yes, it does.
 It slows down breaking changes.
 That is the point.

 Speed at the expense of stability is not velocity; it is chaos.
 By making the "cost" of breaking data visible to the producer, we align incentives.
 The friction is the feature.

+## What I Would Add Next

+The next step is automated diffing between contracts and reality.
+If the contract says `amount` is a float, we should alert the moment it becomes a string in production.
+Contracts that are not enforced drift into fiction.

+I would also publish contract changes in a single changelog channel.
+Downstream consumers should not have to guess when a breaking change is coming.